History of the English and British line of succession: Richard III

-However, Richard III was killed at the Battle of Bosworth Field, and he was succeeded by the victor of the battle, Henry Tudor, 2nd Earl of Richmond, a descendant in a legitimated line of John of Gaunt.
+Following the death of Edward of Middleham, Prince of Wales on 9 April 1484, Richard III never formally named a new heir.
+On 22 August 1485, Richard III was killed at the Battle of Bosworth Field, and was succeeded by the victor of the battle, Henry Tudor, 2nd Earl of Richmond, a descendant in a legitimated line of John of Gaunt.
 He became Henry VII.
 He also buffered his claim by marrying Elizabeth of York, daughter of Edward IV, his heir by male-preference primogeniture upon the deaths of her brothers.

 Henry VII

 On the day of Henry VII's death, 21 April 1509, the throne passed to his only living son, Henry VIII.

 Henry VIII

 On the day of Henry VIII's death, 28 January 1547, the line of succession was governed by the Third Succession Act: